Title: Telecommunting Policy

 Responsible Office: Human Resources

-This policy applies to the College of William & Mary in Virginia, including the Virginia Institute of Marine Science (the university).
+This policy applies to William & Mary as a whole university, including the Virginia Institute of Marine Science, (the university).
 It applies to all full-time and part-time eligible employees of the university and to faculty to the extent provided in Section IV(C)(1) below.

 Guidance on application of this policy to employees who are telecommuting as of the effective date of the policy is provided in Section VII(B).